i40west/cfduty/README.md

 Calls to the Cloudflare and PagerDuty APIs are retried on failure using Cloudflare's Workflows API.
-On a "healthy" notification, if the Cloudflare API calls fail even after a few retries, the PagerDuty notification is sent anyway, but won't resolve the incident.
+On a "healthy" notification, if the Cloudflare API calls fail even after a few retries, the PagerDuty notification is sent anyway (as a low-severity message so it won't generate a page), but won't resolve the incident.

 > [!IMPORTANT]
 > If the call to the PagerDuty API fails, this script does not queue and